kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 #### The `DataSource` Object in PVC

-Add a new `DataSource` field into both PVC to represent the source of the data which is populated to the provisioned volume.
+Add a new `DataSource` field into PVC to represent the source of the data which is populated to the provisioned volume.
 External-provisioner will check `DataSource` field and try to provision volume from the sources.
 In the first version, only VolumeSnapshot is the supported `Type` for data source object reference.
 Other types will be added in a future version.
 If unsupported `Type` is used, the PV Controller SHALL fail the operation.
 Please see more details in [here](https://github.com/kubernetes/community/pull/2495)

 Possible `DataSource` types may include the following: